-What happens to all our past traumas from childhood on?
+What happens in our body from past traumas from childhood on.

-Dr Robert Scaer one of the world experts in the field of trauma.
-He defines trauma as .. “a life threat in a state of helplessness.”
+Dr. Robert Scaer, neurologist and one of the world experts in the field of trauma, defines trauma as .. “a life threat in a state of helplessness.”

 Our brain is strongly wired to protect us from life threats through a series of message systems in the limbic or mammalian brain that allow us to assess danger and then initiate a self-preservation response.

-The brain is wired to assess any danger and does so through areas of the brain, starting in the amygdala (the flight-flight center in the mammalian brain.)
-Once danger is assessed the brain begins a response to overcome it.
+The brain is naturally wired to assess any danger and does so through different areas of the brain, starting in the amygdala (the fight-flight center in the mammalian brain).
+Once danger is assessed the brain begins a response to handle it.

 The only problem we might have, is that at times one cannot escape the threat, and under these circumstances the brain is wired to initiate a freeze or immobility response.

 If helplessness occurs and the normal recovery from the freeze response doesn’t occur, a discharge of autonomic and physical somatic energy, then we have a conditioned response whereby the procedural memories and sensations of that experience are stored in the survival brain.